Lairig An Laoigh Drove Road

 Just beyond Derry Lodge cross the footbridge* and continue up Glen Derry, at first on the west side of the Derry Burn through a beautiful remnant of the Old Caledonian forest, then on the east side having used the bridge at Derry Dam.
 At the foot of Coire Etchachan the path to Ben Macdui strikes off to the left.
 For Nethybridge keep straight on up to the pass (745m) and descend by the Dubh Lochan to the Fords of Avon, where the ford may be deep and dangerous at times of high water.

-The way through Ryvoan Pass past An Lochan Uaine, which lives up to its name as the green lochan, to the end of the public road at Glenmore Lodge gives a much shorter end to this long walk - 2km beyond the lodge, Loch Morlich is reached from where there is a bus service to Aviemore.
+Turning to the right go north past Ryvoan Bothy to Forest Lodge, where there are several roads and tracks in Abernethy Forest, but by keeping north there is no difficulty in reaching Nethy Bridge by Dell Lodge.
+Turning left instead, the way leads southwest through Ryvoan Pass.
+This route past An Lochan Uaine, which lives up to its name as the green lochan, to the end of the public road at Glenmore Lodge gives a much shorter end to this long walk - 2km beyond the lodge, Loch Morlich is reached from where there is a bus service to Aviemore.

 *In August 2014 the footbridge over the Derry Burn near Derry Lodge was swept away and an alternative route using the path on the east side of the burn between the lodge and Derry Dam was also washed out in parts.
 ScotWays launched the Donald Bennet Memorial Appeal to raise funds to replace the bridge.
 Initially, a temporary bridge was installed (late April 2015), but having survived the subsequent New Year floods, it was decided to make this the permanent replacement.